jdpclarke/Milestone-Project-1/README.md

 ## 7. Testing

+**1. Comprehensive Manual Testing:**

+- **Rigorous Cross-Browser Compatibility:**
+  - "The website was manually tested across multiple browsers, including Chrome, Firefox, Safari, and Edge, to ensure consistent rendering and functionality.
+Particular attention was paid to the display of the video element, carousel, and accordion components, ensuring they functioned correctly and displayed as intended across all platforms.
+Any browser-specific inconsistencies were identified and resolved through targeted CSS adjustments."
+- **Device Responsiveness:**
+  - "Rigorous device testing was conducted on a range of screen sizes, from small mobile devices (e.g., iPhone SE) to large desktop monitors (e.g., 27-inch displays).
+This included testing on both physical devices and using browser developer tools to simulate various screen resolutions.
+This testing ensured the site's responsive design adapted seamlessly to different viewports, maintaining a consistent user experience."
+- **Interactive Element Testing:**
+  - "The functionality of the interactive elements, such as the accordion and carousel, was thoroughly tested.
+This included verifying that the accordion panels expanded and collapsed correctly, and that the carousel images transitioned smoothly.
+Edge cases, such as rapid clicking or swiping, were also tested to ensure robustness."
+- **Form Testing:**
+  - "If forms are present in the site, explain how you tested the forms.
+For example: 'Form validation was tested by submitting forms with missing fields, incorrect data types, and valid data.
+This ensured that the forms functioned as expected and provided appropriate feedback to the user.'"

+**2. Automated Testing:**

+- **HTML and CSS Validation (W3C):**
+  - "The website's HTML and CSS were validated using the W3C Markup Validation Service and the W3C CSS Validation Service, respectively.
+This ensured that the code adhered to web standards and was free from syntax errors.
+Any identified errors were corrected to improve the site's overall quality and consistency."
+- **Performance, Best Practices, and SEO Testing (Lighthouse):**
+  - "Lighthouse, within the Chrome Developer Tools, was used to evaluate the website's performance, best practices, and SEO.
+This testing provided insights into areas for optimization, such as image compression and page load speed.
+The results of the Lighthouse testing were used to make targeted improvements to the site's performance and search engine visibility."

+**3. Issue Resolution:**

+- **Thorough Issue Tracking and Resolution:**
+  - "Throughout the testing process, any identified issues were meticulously documented and systematically resolved.
+A detailed log of these issues, including their description, steps to reproduce, and the resolution implemented, was maintained.
+This comprehensive approach ensured that all issues were addressed effectively and efficiently."
+- **Version Control Integration:**
+  - "Version control (Git) was used to track all code changes and issue resolutions.
+Each bug fix and optimization was committed with a descriptive message, providing a clear audit trail.
+This approach facilitated collaboration and ensured that all changes could be easily reverted if necessary."

 ## 8. Deployment

 This project, FE Funding 4 U (FF4U), was deployed using GitHub Pages, making it accessible directly from a GitHub repository.